Docker usage

 , etc).

-This can all be achieved by the moon docker scaffold
+This can all be achieved with the moon docker scaffold

 command, which scaffolds a